Aquanty/rtd-hgs/docs/source/index.rst

 |

--.3in

 #. **gmsfile** Name of the file to which the 2-D triangular mesh
    information will be written in GMS-readable 2-D mesh file format.
    Each rectangle in the 2-D mesh is split into two triangles.
 Nodal coordinates are written first followed by element node lists.

--.3in

 --------------

 |

 :math:`\bullet \bullet \bullet`

-Input instructions !
-Rectangles to triangles

 The following instructions should be placed near the end of the *prefix*\ ``.grok``  file after any instructions which are used to